imandra-ai/cme-mdp/VERIFICATION.md

 3. Make sure that Imandra proves/verifies the statement

 ## Verification Goal 6
-The VG6 is formulated as *"If the instrument is not in snapshot channel (illiquid instr case), the book should be populated from incremental channel."* We want to express it as a statement about the `one_step` function: for any initial state that (a)  has  an illiquid sequirty (b) starts from a recovery state (c) has an incoming message.
+The VG6 is formulated as *"If the instrument is not in snapshot channel (illiquid instrument case), the book should be populated from incremental channel."* We want to express it as a statement about the `one_step` function: for any initial state that (a)  has  an illiquid sequirty (b) starts from a recovery state (c) has an incoming message.
 In that case, recovery is always always successful and the feed gets back to the normal state.

 We can formally write this requirement as a first-order logic formula: